wangjiosw/fashion-mnist-cnn-keras/README.md

 You can modify the model's hyperparameters in *setting.py*.

-you also to set training data and testing data path in *setting.py*.
+also to set training data and testing data path in *setting.py*.

 e.g.